Greek-Turkish tensions rise in crisis over eastern Mediterranean

 French Foreign Ministry spokeswoman Agnes von der Muhll said in Paris: “We expect Turkey to meet its commitments, abstain from new provocations and show concrete evidence of good faith.”

+In a phone call on Monday, Turkish President Tayyip Erdogan told European Council President Charles Michel that progress was needed to improve ties between Ankara and the bloc.

+“President Erdogan, who stated that Greece was continuing steps to escalate tensions in the eastern Mediterranean despite Turkey’s well-intentioned approach, said he expected concrete steps from the EU to realise an Eastern Mediterranean conference proposed by Turkey,” the Turkish presidency said in a statement.

-Reporting by Tuvan Gumrukcu in Ankara, Yesim Dikmen in Istanbul and George Georgiopoulos in Athens, Writing by Ezgi Erkoyun and Daren Butler, Editing by Timothy Heritage
+Reporting by Tuvan Gumrukcu in Ankara, Yesim Dikmen in Istanbul and George Georgiopoulos in Athens; Writing by Ezgi Erkoyun and Daren Butler; Editing by Timothy Heritage and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.